Kong/spec-renderer/docs/components/common/headless-popover.md

 ## Accessibility

-For better accessability you must pass `id` attribute to the HeadlessPopover component and programmatically associate it to the element it describes using `aria-describedby` attribute.
+For better accessibility you must pass `id` attribute to the HeadlessPopover component and programmatically associate it to the element it describes using `aria-describedby` attribute.
 For that reason, HeadlessPopover binds `id` and couple other attributes directly to the popover element instead of the outer-most element (unlike the rest of attributes like `class` or `data-testid`, that are bound to the outer-most `div` element).

 Full list of attributes which HeadlessPopover binds to the popover element instead of the outer-most element: